Assistive Technology Australia

 Our services include:

-ILC Visitor Service offers three types of service to the public:
+Three types of services are offered to the public:

-- People who wish to view the display and try out equipment can visit anytime during business hours.
+- People who wish to view the display can visit anytime during business hours.

 - People who want to consult in greater depth and try out equipment can make an appointment with one of our occupational therapists.